UniPC: A Unified Predictor-Corrector Framework for Fast Sampling of Diffusion Models: Introduction

 \section{Introduction}

 Diffusion probabilistic models (DPMs)~\cite{sohl2015deep,ho2020denoising,song2021score} have become the new prevailing generative models and have achieved competitive performance on many tasks including image synthesis~\cite{dhariwal2021diffusion,rombach2022high,ho2020denoising}, video synthesis~\cite{ho2022video}, text-to-image generation~\cite{nichol2021glide,rombach2022high,gu2022vector}, voice synthesis~\cite{chen2020wavegrad}, \etc. Different from GANs~\cite{goodfellow2014generative} and VAEs~\cite{kingma2013auto}, DPMs are trained to explicitly match the gradient of the data density (\ie, score), which is more stable and less sensitive to hyper-parameters.
-However, the sampling of DPMs requires gradually performing denoising using the pre-trained model, starting from Gaussian noise.
-Thus generating high-quality visual content using DPMs usually needs hundreds of model evaluations~\cite{ho2020denoising} and is quite time-consuming.
-Therefore, it is of great importance to design fast samplers for DPMs to better deploy DPMs in downstream applications.

-There are mainly two categories of existing fast samplers for DPMs, training-based methods and training-free methods.
-While training-based methods~\cite{salimans2022progressive,nichol2021improved,watson2021learning} can achieve impressive sampling results in very few steps (\eg, 4 steps in~\cite{salimans2022progressive}), they require an extra training stage, which makes it difficult to efficiently sample from an arbitrary off-the-shelf pre-trained DPM.
-On the other hand, training-free methods aim to accelerate the sampling from the general reverse process and are more flexible to be used in a wider range of applications including both unconditional sampling~\cite{song2020denoising,lu2022dpmsolver} and conditional sampling~\cite{lu2022dpmsolverpp,dhariwal2021diffusion}.
-However, the sampling performance of training-free methods with extremely few steps (\eg, $<10$) has been rarely investigated and still has room for improvement.
+However, sampling from a pre-trained DPM usually requires multiple model evaluations to gradually perform denoising from Gaussian noise~\cite{ho2020denoising}, consuming more inference time and computational costs compared with single-step generative models like GANs.